 “This video game where they play the guitar - my son is like “Hey dad, you gotta play this game.”
 He’s up for three days playing this game.
 The Rock Band people told me that up to a billion people play that game.
 A billion fucking people.
 That’s a lot of fucking mouths.
 It’s incredible.
 I doubt that many would buy my albums.
 You’ve gotta embrace it or you’ll fall by the wayside.”

-And embrace it he has, though I'm not so sure he wasn't already one of us, if only in spirit.
-When I asked about the people wandering about it costumes - the scantily clad girls in blue paint and horns?
+And embrace it he has, though I’m not so sure he wasn’t already one of us, if only in spirit.
+When I asked about the people wandering about in costumes - the scantily clad girls in blue paint and horns?